-People who choose to work in the field of substance use disorder (SUD) and addiction services are passionate about serving some of the most marginalized and stigmatized residents of the Commonwealth.
-They may be in recovery themselves, they may have friends or family with substance use disorders, or they may simply have an interest in using their human service expertise to help respond to the needs of patients, clients, and participants.
+People who choose to work in the field of substance use and addiction (SU/A) services are passionate about serving some of the most marginalized and stigmatized residents of the Commonwealth.

 Reasons to choose work in this field:

-- Opportunities for Growth – the US Bureau of Labor Statistics predicts the field is and will keep growing, particularly given changes in the healthcare industry and ongoing need, and the fact that addressing the negative effects of SUD and addiction can reduce future health and other societal costs for individuals
+- Opportunities for Growth – the US Bureau of Labor Statistics predicts the field is and will keep growing, particularly given changes in the healthcare industry and ongoing need, and the fact that addressing the negative effects of SU/A can reduce future health and other societal costs for individuals

 - Chances to Make a Difference Every Day – changing the life of one person affects their family, community, workplace

-- Rewarding Teamwork – SUD providers are working in multidisciplinary teams to address multiple facets of clients’ lives and needs
+- Rewarding Teamwork – SU/A providers are working in multidisciplinary teams to address multiple facets of clients’ lives and needs

 - Expanding Understanding of the Brain– every day we understand more about the complex biological interactions, such as epigenetic changes which result from short term use, long term use, withdrawal, overdose, and also the ways in which the brain can repair itself once the unhealthy use has stopped